Upper and Lower Bounds on the Smoothed Complexity of the Simplex Method: Introduction

-While \cite{DH18} made the best analysis based of their edge-counting strategy \eqref{eq:counting-strategy-old}, the strategy itself is sub-optimal in a fairly obvious way.
-A main drawback is that using the minimum expected length of edge $\min_{I \in \binom{[n]}{d}} \E[\ell_I \mid E_I]$ at the denominator of \eqref{eq:counting-strategy-old} is too pessimistic when the edges of $Q \cap W$ are long.
-Consider the case where an edge on $Q \cap W$ have length $\Omega(1)$ at the beginning.
+While \cite{DH18} made the best possible analysis based of their edge-counting strategy as outlined in \eqref{eq:counting-strategy-old}, the strategy itself is sub-optimal.
+The main drawback is that using the minimum expected length of edge $\min_{I \in \binom{[n]}{d}} \E[\ell_I \mid E_I]$ at the denominator of \eqref{eq:counting-strategy-old} is too pessimistic when the edges of $Q \cap W$ are long.
+For instance, consider the case where an edge on $Q \cap W$ has length $\Omega(1)$ without perturbation.
 After the perturbation, is very likely that the length of this edge is still $\Omega(1)$, but \cite{DH18} uses a lower-bound of $\Omega(\frac{\sigma^2}{d^2 \sqrt{\log n}})$.